TomokiMiyauci/react-router/README.md

 });
 ```

 This ensures that navigation is done only for URL changes.
-The Router will also
+The `Router` will
-subscribe to URL changes and route them reactively.

-This ensures that navigation is only done with URL changes.
-In addition,
-`Router` will subscribe to URL changes and route them reactively.
+also subscribe to URL changes and route them reactively.

 See
 [Modern client-side routing: the Navigation API](https://developer.chrome.com/docs/web-platform/navigation-api)